26. Iceland – 2004 & 2010

 Canyonland National Park Moab was home base for Canyonland and Arches.
 We took a beautiful 6-mile hike to look at red and white spires that are artistically placed in the mountains.
 Cactus flowers were blooming and added to the beauty of the surroundings.
 It was hot – 95 and very, very sunny during our hike.
 When we returned to the motel – we went into the whirlpool to loosen up.
 It felt great.
 Arches National Park It was Memorial Day weekend and since we expected a crowd, we started early – 7:45 AM.
 The park was crowded but fabulous with … Continue reading 18.
 Utah National Parks- 2006

 This trip was a pilgrimage to visit L.M.
 Montgomery’s (LMM) Prince Edward Island (PEI), the setting of so many of her books.
 Knowing my love of the “Anne” books, my wonderful husband, Jerry planned the whole trip.
 A dream come true.
 I first read Anne of Green Gables (AGG) when I was 9 or 10, in Hebrew, while living in Israel.
 My mom gave me the book, which in Hebrew was called “The Orphan”.
 She read it in Poland (in Polish) when she was 10 years old in 1925.
-I just loved this book and always connected it with my mom. … Continue reading 16.
-Prince Edward Island – 2005
+(It was first translated into Polish in 1918).
+I just loved this … Continue reading 16.
+Prince Edward Isl – September 2005

-For a change of pace, the next major trip was to four Central European cities: Krakow, Prague, Budapest and Vienna.
+It was time to head back to Europe, this time visiting four Central European cities: Krakow, Prague, Budapest and Vienna.
 These four cities have interesting histories and amazing architecture.
 They have similarities, but also are different enough to make visiting all four very satisfying.
-Again we went on our own, rather than on tour and consequently had a wonderful adventure, a Passover Seder in Krakow.
+We went on our own, rather than on a tour and consequently had a wonderful adventure, a Passover Seder in Krakow.
 See below.
 Krakow, Poland Krakow is a small city with a lovely market square in the center of town.
 There are shops and restaurants all around the square.
 It is a lively place, full of street musicians and fun. … Continue reading 14.
-Central Europe: Part I- 2005
+Central Europe: Part I- April 2005

 I was always meant to go to Egypt.
 I received my undergraduate degree in Ancient Near Eastern Studies at the University of Chicago.
-Then I married an Egyptologist, who put together the Temple of Dendur, at the MET Museum, NYC.
+I married an Egyptologist, who put together the Temple of Dendur, at the Metropolitan Museum in NYC.
 He also brought King Tut exhibit to the museum.
 He made frequent trips to Egypt but I was barred from entering the country – I had been born in Israel and my U.S. passport had my birthplace on it.
 In 1979 the Egypt- Israel Peace was signed, which would have allowed me to travel to Egypt, but I had children and work responsibilities.
 However, … Continue reading 13.
-Egypt – 2005
+Egypt – January 2005